GluuFederation/docs-casa-prod/docs/source/developer/authn-methods/credentials-management.md

 - Tooltips where necessary
 - Prompts to proceed in case of credential removal
 - Alerts to nofify the general outcome of operations (e.g. enrollment success, update failure, etc.)

+!!!
+Note:
+    It is strongly recommended to call method `notifyEnrollment(User, String)` defined at interface `org.gluu.casa.service.SndFactorAuthenticationUtils` after a successful enrollment takes place.
+Obtain an instance of `SndFactorAuthenticationUtils` via `Utils#managedBean`.

 Enrollment pages of default authentication methods already have this kind of elements in place to bring users the best experience.